 Past Performances & Experiences

-I’ve also had the privilege of performing at some of the most iconic festivals and venues, including:
+I’ve had the privilege of performing at the following festivals and venues:

 • The Milwaukee Irish Festival